microsoft/vcpkg-docs/vcpkg/consume/binary-caching-github-packages.md

 ---
 # Tutorial: Set up a vcpkg binary cache using GitHub Packages in a GitHub Actions workflow

+> [!NOTE]
+> This tutorial uses NuGet feeds hosted in GitHub Packages but the same instructions can be used for
+> other NuGet feed providers, for example: Azure Artifacts, with minimal changes.

 GitHub Packages offers a convenient repository for your NuGet binary packages produced by vcpkg.
 In this tutorial, we show you how to set up a binary cache in your GitHub Actions workflow that uses GitHub Packages as the remote storage.